 What a Mini-Split Is and How It Works

-A mini-split system has two major components: an outdoor compressor/condenser and an indoor air-handling device.
-They are attached by a conduit containing the power cable, refrigerant tubing, suction tubing and a condensate drain.
+A mini-split system consists of two primary components: an outdoor compressor/condenser and an indoor air-handling device.
+These are attached by a conduit containing the power cable, refrigerant tubing, suction tubing and a condensate drain.

 Mini-Split vs. Central Air